usm-aiir/mathmex/backend/data/README.md

+### Python Scripts
+The Python scripts in this directory are for data-file generation

 ### TSVs
 The *.tsv files in the data directory contain qualitative data.
 These files are comprised of data entries with a title, description, and source.